mono/website/archived/accessibility_team_meetings_2008_may_15.md

         there are various responsibilities that are common between both of them, but a devmgr has direct reports and a prjmgr does not

-    Topic--detailed breakdown of phase 1 architecture (calvin) the main page: http://www.mono-project.com/Accessibility (have a bit of changed) Architecture document: http://www.mono-project.com/Accessibility:_Architecture (have expanded)
+    Topic--detailed breakdown of phase 1 architecture (calvin) the main page: Accessibility (have a bit of changed) Architecture document: Accessibility:_Architecture (have expanded)
         In phase 1: focus on the Provider side->
             Four logical sections of work to be done:
                    1.mgorse: is doing on port at-spi to DBUS, we will be investigation moving all of our work over to use it and perhaps extend it once mgorse done that work. (that is not part of agreement with Microsoft)